datascape/home/phases/README.md

 <a href="sketchup/721-Grant-Street.skp">Download SketchUp File (22 MB)</a>

+Several projects indicated as small may be done independently by home owner.

-Phase 1
+Phase 1 - Shed, Demo, AC Pad, Move AC Units
 1. Column bases for she-shed (small)
 1. Remove rear and position as she-shed (Maybe use a crane)
 1. Remove tree which is too close to other tree (small, or use crane)
+1. Build she-shed.
+Use trunk of removed tree for 2 columns (small)
-1. Remove ceiling and south wall in both kitchens
+1. Remove ceiling and south wall in both kitchens (small)
 1. Jackhammer and install cement pad for AC Units
 1. Move AC Units, extend freon lines

 Phase 2 - Cement work, secure basement
-1. Basement, north bumpout foundation, rear porch pedistals
+1. Basement, north bumpout foundation
+1. 3 rear porch pedistal bases (small)
+1. Grate over HVAC units
 1. Coreslab
 1. Basement window under porch
 1. Sump pump and drain pipes